Joao14m/Joao14m/README.md

 --->
 <h1 align="center">João Marcelo 💾 Software Engineer</h1>

-I'm a Computer Science graduate from the University of Central Florida, passionate about the theory and practicdal applications of computing across software and hardware.
+I'm a Computer Science graduate from the University of Central Florida, passionate about the theory and practical applications of computing across software and hardware.
+I'm looking forward to building new applications and features that make a difference in the software communnity.
+When I'm not coding, I'm running, working out, practicing a new sport, or playing games.

 <h2 align="center">Tech Stack</h2>
 <p align="center">